-Generally, commercial real estate financings are structured as non-recourse to the borrower, which limits a lender's recourse to the property pledged as collateral for the loan, and not the other assets of the borrower ro to any parent of borrower, in the event of a loan default.
-However, lenders customarily will require that a creditworthy parent entity enter into so-called "recourse carvoour" guarantees to protect the lender against certain bad-faith or other intentional acts of the borrower in violation of the loan documents.
-A "bad boy" guarantee typically provides that the lender can recover losses from the guarantors for certain bad acts, such as fraud or intentional misrepresentation, intentional waste, willid misconduct, criminal acts, misaporprintation of funds, voluntary incurrence of prohibited debt and environmental losses sustained by lender.
-In addition, "bad boy" guarantees typically provide that the loan will be a fall personal recourse obligation of the guarantors for the collateral or changes of control and voluntary bankruptcy of the borrower.
+Generally, commercial real estate financings are structured as non-recourse to the borrower, which limits a lender's recourse to the property pledged as collateral for the loan, and not the other assets of the borrower or to any parent of borrower, in the event of a loan default.
+However, lenders customarily will require that a creditworthy parent entity enter into so-called "recourse carveout" guarantees to protect the lender against certain bad-faith or other intentional acts of the borrower in violation of the loan documents.
+A "bad boy" guarantee typically provides that the lender can recover losses from the guarantors for certain bad acts, such as fraud or intentional misrepresentation, intentional waste, willful misconduct, criminal acts, misappropriation of funds, voluntary incurrence of prohibited debt and environmental losses sustained by lender.
+In addition, "bad boy" guarantees typically provide that the loan will be a full personal recourse obligation of the guarantor, for certain actions, such as prohibited transfers of the collateral or changes of control and voluntary bankruptcy of the borrower.
 These financing arrangements with respect to our investments generally require "bad boy" guarantees from us and/or the Operating Partnership and in the event that such a guarantee is called, our assets could be adversely affected.
 Moreover, our "bad boy" guarantees could apply to actions of the joint venture partners associated with our investments.
-While the Adviser expects to negotiate indemnities from such joint venture partners out result in liability to us under such guarantees.
-We may provide "bad boy" guarantees on behalf of Other Blackstone Accounts investing alongside us and as such guarantees are not for borrower more do money, they will typically not be included under our leverage limitations.
+While the Adviser expects to negotiate indemnities from such joint venture partners to protect against such risks, there remains the possibility that the acts of such joint venture partner could result in liability to us under such guarantees.
+We may provide "bad boy" guarantees on behalf of Other Blackstone Accounts investing alongside us and as such guarantees are not for borrowed money, they will typically not be included under our leverage limitations.